lukasszz/lhcom4/notes.md

 [ ] Git-hub
 [ ] Navbar - select active link
-[ ] Jrnl different colors for each card (random or by category) [ ] Jrnl list move navbar to the center
+[ ] Move configuration to .env and add Config to the repo (instead of creating config sample) [ ] Jrnl different colors for each card (random or by category) [ ] Jrnl list move navbar to the center
 [ ] Search nav i disappearing in smaller view